jeroenterheerdt/HAsmartirrigation/README.md

 ### Step 3: Checking Services, Events and Entities

-After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation' You should end up with one device and one entity for each zone and their attributes, listed below as well as [eight services](#services).
+After successful configuration, go to Settings -> Devices & Services and add the integration 'Smart Irrigation'.
+You should end up with one device and one entity for each zone and their attributes, listed below as well as [eight services](#services).

 Once the integration is installed, the following entities, services and events will be available:

 #### Entities

-#### `sensor.[zone_name]`
+##### sensor.[zone_name]

 Attributes: